McQueenie/BetterDiscordAutoUpdater/README.md

 # BetterDiscord Auto-Updater Script

 This is a simple batch script that automates the process of updating BetterDiscord by closing Discord, cloning the latest version from the official repository, building it, injecting it, and restarting Discord.
+> **Important:** Script must be where the BetterDiscord folder is, by default on windows in Appdata/Roaming
 ## Prerequisites

 - [Git](https://git-scm.com/downloads)